MicrosoftDocs/azure-docs/articles/mariadb/reference-stored-procedures.md

 ---
 title: Azure Database for MariaDB stored procedures
-description: This article introduces stored procedures specific to Azure Database for MariaDB.
+description: Learn which stored procedures in Azure Database for MySQL are useful to help you configure data-in replication, set the timezone, and kill queries.
 author: ajlam
 ms.author: andrela
 ms.service: mariadb